MahdJudeh/CSC4330-Project-Challenge/ChallengeMeSRS.md

 _This document will be following the default typographical conventions of the_ _IEEE Std 830-1998._

-_Italicized red will be used to address our documentation._

    **1.3 Intended Audience and Reading Suggestions**

-_The intended audience is anyone above the age of 18 that wants to do random challenges for self satisfaction or to show their friends.
-The rest of the SRS contains the overall description, external interface requirements, system features, and other nonfunctional requirements and is organized based on the table of contents, in numerical order._
+_The intended audience is anyone above the age of 18 that wants to do challenges and compete against other users.
+The audience is also consisted of users who would like the see challenges in a singular location.
+The rest of the SRS document contains the overall description, external interface requirements, system features, other nonfunctional requirements and is organized based on the table of contents, in numerical order._

    **1.4 Product Scope**

-_Challenge Me is a web-based service that allows users to interact and have fun with random challenges.
-Challenge Me aims to be a website that people would frequently check whenever they&#39;re bored or want to do something with their friends._
+_Challenge Me is a website that allows users to vote on, participate in, and submit challenges.
+Challenge Me aims to be a website that provides users with a location to show off their skills and talents to thiers friends and people around the world.
+The website will frequently update with user submitted challenges and developer submitted challenges in order to constantly supply users with challenges to watch and participate in._

   **1.5 References**